List of Veronica Mars characters: Deborah Hauser

 Kari Coleman portrays Deborah Hauser, a divorced sex education teacher with a bitter approach to her students, disliking all non-09ers and kissing ass to the 09ers.
 Veronica baby-sits her demonic son to find out if he is being abused.
-It is also revealed she was friends with Lianne Mars when they attended Neptune High as teenagers and were suspended together for spreading a "false and malicious rumor."
+It is also revealed she was friends with Lianne Mars when they attended Neptune High as teenagers and were suspended together for spreading a "false and malicious rumor".
 Mrs. Hauser maintained that Lianne told her a rumor, knowing it was false, and Deborah passing it on unknowingly; however, Veronica found out the real story.
 Lianne's friend had an affair with a teacher at the school and became pregnant, and not knowing how to help, she confided in Deborah, who passed the gossip around.
 This baby would end up being Trina Echolls.
 Mrs. Hauser makes another appearance during the Winter Carnival at school, where she steals money from the cashbox and tries to blame Veronica and Jackie.
 However, she is caught and deservedly fired.

 Rebecca James

-Paula Marshall portrays Rebecca James, the school guidance counselor and briefly dated Keith Mars.
+Paula Marshall portrays Rebecca James, the school guidance counselor who briefly dated Keith Mars.
 Paula had previously worked with series creator Rob Thomas on his earlier series, Cupid.
 Veronica disapproves of their relationship and digs up information on her to change Keith's mind – information being Ms. James was arrested for passing bad checks when she was 21.
 Ms. James and Veronica's relationship is strained because of this, although she does try to help Veronica discover the meaning of her haunting dreams in the second season.